8Ginette8/gbif.range/README.md

   - `get_doi()`: a small wrapper of `derived_dataset()` in `rgbif` that simplifies the obtention of a general DOI for a set of several gbif species datasets.

-  - `make_ecoregion()`: a function to create custom ecoregions based on environmental layers.
+  - `make_ecoreg()`: a function to create custom ecoregions based on environmental layers.

   - `evaluate_range()`: evaluation function to validate the species ranges with distribution information provided by the user.